jayhsia1997/oop244-project/README.md

 ```
 #### Function Requirements:
 - The function should output the formatted content of the `MenuItem` to the given `ostream`.
+- The function will have a default value of cout for the ostream parameter
 - If the `MenuItem` is valid (m_content is not null), the function should:
    - Display the content with proper indentation based on the `indentation number` and the `indentation size`.
    - Include the `row` number formatted as a two-character-wide value followed by `"- "` if row is non-negative.